Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 Encouraging Children to Speak Up

-Children should always know that it is okay to talk to a trusted adult if something feels wrong.
+Children should always know that it is okay to talk to a Safe Adult if something feels wrong.

 Adults can help reinforce this by reminding children that: